-Right now, promoting productivity in the workplace can be challenging; the workplace has undergone some drastic changes over the past year, some that may change the way in which we work forever.
-For many employees, getting used to this way of working can be difficult.
+Right now, increasing employee productivity in the workplace can be challenging; the workplace has undergone some drastic changes over the past year, some which may change the way in which we work forever.
+For many employees and knowledge workers, getting used to this way of working can be difficult.

 Simply telling employees to be more productive won’t do anything In the modern workplace, you need to be proactive in your thoughts.
 You need to inspire your employees, show them the benefits of productivity in the workplace and guide them the way to maximising employee productivity.

-Employee productivity is the engine on which a business thrives.
-The more efficient your workforce is, the more your company will succeed.
+Employee productivity is the amount and engine on which a business thrives.
+Put simply, it's a measure of how much work an employee delivers within a specific time frame.
 Productive employees focus on the right things at the right times.
 There’s very little wasted effort, and the work they do creates the results you want.

-A key factor in productivity is motivation and it is vital, not just for maintaining a company’s bottom line but also for dependency and consistency.
+A key factor in productivity is motivation and it is vital for knowledge workers, not just for maintaining a company’s bottom line but also for dependency and consistency.
 Knowing your company’s output makes it easier to predict and plan for your business.

 What Factors Affect Your Team's Productivity?

-There are several factors that may affect your employee’s productivity levels, but there are 4 main factors that you could easily change to help improve productivity in the workplace.
+There are several factors that may affect your employee’s productivity levels and work style, but there are 4 main factors that you could easily change to help improve productivity in the workplace.

 The Importance of Employee Productivity